Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_MagicPlan_API_Integration.md

 ### 3.2.3 Data Extraction and Transformation

 Due to the large size and complexity of the JSON response, a multi-step data extraction and transformation process was implemented to parse the raw data and map it to the system's database schema.

-The process is as follows:
+The high-level process is as follows:

 1.  **Request and Parse:** The backend sends a request to the `GET /plans/{planId}` endpoint and parses the resulting JSON string into a programmable object.
 2.  **Iterate and Filter:** The system iterates through the `rooms` array and, for each room, subsequently iterates through its `fixtures` array.
-During this stage, only fixtures relevant to the bathroom renovation context (e.g., doors, windows, existing shower structures) are selected, while irrelevant objects (e.g., decorative furniture) are ignored.
+During this stage, only fixtures relevant to the bathroom renovation context are selected.
 3.  **Map to Database Schema:** The attributes from each relevant fixture object are then mapped to the corresponding columns in the database.
-For instance, the `symbolName` from the API is mapped to the `name` column in the `Fixtures` table.
-4.  **Store Spatial Data:** The precise positional and dimensional data (e.g., `x`, `y`, `width`, `height`, `depth`, `angle`) is crucial for future spatial analysis and potential 3D visualization.
-To maintain flexibility, this granular data is collected into a JSON object and stored in a single `extrainfo` column in the `Fixtures` table.
-This approach avoids cluttering the main table with numerous columns and allows the data structure to evolve without requiring schema migrations.
+4.  **Store Spatial Data:** The precise positional and dimensional data is collected into a JSON object and stored in a single `extrainfo` column in the `Fixtures` table for flexibility.

-This structured extraction process ensures that only necessary and clean data is persisted, making subsequent queries by the recommendation engine efficient and reliable.
+#### Extraction Logic Overview

+A detailed review of the data extraction logic, as illustrated in the flowcharts (see Appendix X), reveals a more nuanced process:

+1.  **Hybrid Data Parsing (JSON and XML):** While most plan data is parsed from the main JSON object, the most accurate room area measurements are found within an embedded XML string at `data.data.plan_detail.magicplan_format_xml`.
+A dedicated function, `extractFloorAreasFromMagicplanXml`, parses this XML to create an indexed array of floor areas.

+2.  **Area Assignment with Fallback:** When processing each room, the system first attempts to assign the area from the XML-derived `floorAreas` array.
+If a valid area is not found at the corresponding index, a fallback mechanism is triggered, which uses the `area_with_interior_walls_only` value from the room's JSON object.
+This ensures data robustness.

+3.  **Consolidated Fixture Processing:** The raw data does not contain a single, unified `fixtures` array.
+Instead, objects are separated into distinct `furnitures` and `wall_items` arrays.
+The extraction process iterates through both arrays independently, maps their respective properties (e.g., `symbol.name`, `size.x`) to a standardized fixture format, and then consolidates them into a single `fixtures` array for each cleaned room object.

+This multi-step, hybrid approach is necessary to handle the specific idiosyncrasies of the MagicPlan API response and to construct a clean, reliable data model for the recommendation engine.

 ---